material-components/material-web/docs/components/radio.md

 elements and form a group with the same `name` attribute.
 Only one radio can be selected in a group.

-Radios can be pre-selected by adding a `selected` attribute.
+Radios can be pre-selected by adding a `checked` attribute.

 Add a `value` to identify which radio is selected in a form.